WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 12. Connect your hardware wallet to the computer.
 13. Load the cold Wasabi wallet.
-14. Go to the `Send`, select the coins and destination, then sign the transaction with click on the hardware wallet.
+14. Go to the `Send`, select the coins and destination, then sign the transaction with the hardware wallet.
 Alternatively go to the `Build Transaction` tab and do the Coldcard SD card workflow.

 :::tip Success!
 おめでとうございます!